shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 Sigh, I guess so.

-Here's my lyrical retelling of an old classic, repurposed to fit with the astute observation that all climber are really just masochists at heart:
+Here's my lyrical retelling of an old classic, repurposed to fit with the astute observation that climbers are really just masochists at heart:

 ```
 Chalk dust in my eyes and toes that are mangled,